Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a curious symbol, your work seems to change on its own, seeking a new form.
 Make an Expertise attack against a creature of your choice within range.
 If you hit:

 - **1 essence:** Deal 1d6 + Presence damage of a random type and apply 2 stacks of a random ailment.
 - **2 essence:** Deal 2d6 + 2 \* Presence damage of a random type and apply 4 stacks of a random ailment.